flytbase/flytdocs/source/docs/FlytOS/Ground_control_stations.rst

 QGroundControl also supports FlytOS.
 Follow the steps given below to get started with QGCS:

-1. Connect your personal system to the same WiFi network as FlytPOD/PRO.
+1. Connect your personal computer to the same WiFi network your flight computer is connected to.
 2. `Download <http://qgroundcontrol.com/downloads/>`_ and Install QGC.
 3. Once installed launch the QGC app.
 4. QGC automatically connects to the default UDP link that is listening to port 14550.
 5. You can go through the `User’s Guide <http://qgroundcontrol.org/users/start>`_ to learn more about QGC.